gabriellydeandrade/course_timetabling/README.md

 > The latest result of the model, pointing to the main branch, can be viewed at the following URL: [https://course-timetabling-ufrj.streamlit.app](https://course-timetabling-ufrj.streamlit.app)

 ### Phase 2: Allocate classrooms to courses
 This project is part 1 of 2.
-The second phase, which will be released soon, will focus on the allocation of classrooms.
+The second phase, which is available in [classroom_assignment](https://github.com/gabriellydeandrade/classroom_assignment), will focus on the allocation of classrooms.
 This phase will use the results of the current model to continue the optimization process.

 ### Method